 Homework/Useful Revision Resources

 Children will nearly always receive one piece of English and one piece of Maths homework each week, although occasionally this may be altered depending on what the children are finding more challenging.
 There is also the potential that in some terms children will be given a project to complete as opposed to the weekly maths and English homework.

 Often children will be completing homework which is related to what we have covered that particular week.
 However, sometimes I might give children homework which I have not taught them yet.
-This is just as useful as it allows me to see which gaps they have in their learning and informs my planning for the upcoming weeks.
+This is just as useful, as it allows me to see which gaps they have in their learning and informs my planning for the upcoming weeks.
 So please don't panic if the children are finding certain parts challenging!

 If children do really struggle with a particular part of their homework, they are more than welcome to bring it in before the deadline and I will go through and help them with the part they're stuck on.

 It is always fantastic to see children completing work outside of the classroom which they want to bring in and share in school.
 This could be anything from a short story written up at home, to answering mathematical calculations.